 “The Progress Principle is scattered all over the world in search of people whose DNA is compatible with the New Horizon virus.
 We’ve had several near hits, even a few cases where we thought we’d found the perfect host, but time had a different ending in mind.”

 “So I might not even be who you think I am?”

 “And if you administer the cocktail and it turns out I’m not what you’re looking for…” She let her words drift off, form a hole for the other woman to fill with a shovelful of the truth.

-“Then we run the risk of turning you into an addict.”
+“Then we run the risk of putting you through several decades of a needless struggle.”

 Kendra rolled her lips over and under her teeth, letting the words work their way deep into her reality.
 “But if you don’t administer the proper dosage you also run the risk of the virus not…taking hold?”